GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 This version also integrates the most recent small UI/UX enhancements for the conceptual vector search and KG query demo pages.
 The file has been significantly updated to reflect the "Ultimate Vision" detailed in your prompt, integrating its advanced concepts and ambitions into the existing ISA roadmap and architectural plans.
 Phase 1 is marked as complete, and Phases 2 and 3 are significantly expanded.
 The `README.md` file has been enhanced.
-The blueprint now has a new log entry for the `README.md` update.
+The log in `docs/blueprint.md` reflects the README update.
 This also includes the refinements to the error handling and schema compliance of the conceptual KG tools and flows.
 The `retrievedChunksCount` is now displayed on the `qa-vector-search` page, and the blueprint is updated.
 This version also includes the updated logging in the `answerGs1QuestionsWithVectorSearch` flow.
 The conflict mentioned by the user regarding a branch merge has been incorporated by adding a "Development Log and Status Updates" section at the top of `docs/blueprint.md`, which now confirms the merge and that the branch can be deleted.